lapikit/lapikit.dev/docs/components/application.md

 ---
+title: Application
+subtitle: application component
+introduction: root structure to organize the app
 head:
   title: Application
   description: "The root component of your Svelte projects with Lapikit.
 The ideal basis for structuring your app with logic and clarity."
-title: Application
-subtitle: application component
-introduction: root structure to organize the app
+style:
   cover: "docs/components/application.webp"
+  color: #ffff
+state:
   section: components
+  published: true
   order: 0
 keywords:
   - provider
   - app
   - structure
-published: true
 ---

 <script>